foodcoop-adam/foodsoft/README.md

 * You may need to disable MySQL's strict mode by running:

       echo "SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY',''));" | mysql

+* This fork turned out to be a dead end, even though is is still used.
+Most effort is to integrate functionality back into upstream.

 See also the wiki page [foodcoop adaptations](https://github.com/foodcoop-adam/foodsoft/wiki/Foodcoop-adaptations).